MonitorArmGuide

 Buy: Ergotron HX on Amazon (Amazon Associates).

 The MX is the premium pick.
-Same Constant Force system, but the build is meaningfully nicer — milled-aluminum joints rather than cast, a longer reach arm, and a low-profile post designed for tight under-shelf clearance.
+Same Constant Force system, but the build is meaningfully nicer: milled-aluminum joints rather than cast, a rigid short-reach arm, and a low-profile post designed for tight under-shelf clearance.
+Ergotron positions it as a heavy-duty mount for large, heavy displays rather than a long-reach arm.

 Spec sheet: